ANSTY VILLAGE, WILTSHIRE

-Ansty village with a population of around 112 (2020 estimate), is a small village of some 56 households and a civil parish in South Wiltshire.
-The village is just north of the A30 road between Shaftesbury, (6 miles or 10 km to the south west) and Salisbury, (15 miles or 24 km to the north east).
+Ansty village with a population of around 112 (2020 estimate), is a small settlement of some 56 households and a civil parish in South Wiltshire.
+The village is just north of the A30 road between Shaftesbury, and Salisbury.
 The parish includes the tiny hamlet of Ansty Coombe.

 The parish is surrounded by attractive countryside including chalk downland, greensand terraces and rolling landscapes forming a backdrop to deep set valleys or coombes.
 No wonder then, that the whole area forms part of the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB).